Whats Wrong With a Little Lie

 "No man can purchase his virtue so dear, for it is the only thing whose value must increase with the price it has cost us.
 Our integrity is never worth so much as when we have parted with our all to keep it."
 Ovid

 This is not a truth dependent on the repetition of word or write.
 This is a truth which should be ingested by every man, written upon the tablet of his heart, buried in his soul and clung too as though it were part and parcel of his very existence.
 We as a nation have become socially acclimated to the dishonesty of our institutions, perhaps more frightening, we have come to expect it.
 In our indiscriminate tolerance, however, we become complicit because we are silent.
+We are silent because we have come to believe that if it serves our agenda or the team we subscribe too, then it is less deplorable.
 It begins with the little lies and feeds upon our silence until lying becomes the accepted language of our time.

 " The long habit of not thinking, a thing is wrong, will eventually bring the appearance that a thing is right."
 Thomas Paine.